-- (g) if intellectually disabled or mentally ill, the right to have reasonable access within the prison or, with the Director's approval, outside the prison to such special care and treatment as a medical officer considers necessary or desirable in the circumstances; - (h) the right to have access to reasonable dental treatment necessary for the preservation of dental health; - (i) the right to practise a religion of the prisoner's choice and, if consistent with prison security and good prison management, to join with other prisoners or detainees in practising that religion and to possess such articles as are necessary for the practice of that religion; - (j) in the case of a prisoner, the right to receive at least one visit each week of at least 30 minutes duration and such other visits as the Director determines; - (k) in the case of a detainee, the right to receive at least 3 visits each week and such other visits as the Director determines; - the right to send letters to, and receive letters from, the Minister, the Director, an official visitor, the Ombudsman or an officer of the Ombudsman or the Custodial Inspector or an officer of the
+- (g) if intellectually disabled or mentally ill, the right to have reasonable access within the prison or, with the Director's approval, outside the prison to such special care and treatment as a medical officer considers necessary or desirable in the circumstances; - (h) the right to have access to reasonable dental treatment necessary for the preservation of dental health; - (i) the right to practise a religion of the prisoner's choice and, if consistent with prison security and good prison management, to join with other prisoners or detainees in practising that religion and to possess such articles as are necessary for the practice of that religion; - (j) in the case of a prisoner, the right to receive at least one visit each week of at least 30 minutes duration and such other visits as the Director determines; - (k) in the case of a detainee, the right to receive at least 3 visits each week and such other visits as the Director determines; - (l) the right to send letters to, and receive letters from, the Minister, the Director, an official visitor, the Ombudsman or an officer of the Ombudsman or the Custodial Inspector or an officer of the

-Met No. 51 0j 1777 s.
-29 Part 4 - Custody and treatment of prisoners and detainees Inspector without those letters being opened by prison staff; (m) the right to send and receive other letters uncensored by prison staff; (n) the right to advise next of kin, or a person with whom the prisoner or detainee has had a longstanding relationship, of imprisonment as soon as possible after the prisoner or detainee is admitted to prison; (o) the right to have access to legal advice or to apply for legal aid; (p) the right to be provided with information about the rules and conditions which will govern the prisoner's or detainee's behaviour in custody.
-(2) Despite subsection (1)(m), if the Director reasonably believes that any letter sent or received by a prisoner or detainee is a threat to prison security or may be of a threatening or harassing nature, the Director may - (a) if the belief concerns the whole letter, stop the letter from being sent or received by the prisoner; or (b) if the belief concerns only part of the letter, cause the relevant part of the letter to be censored. $(2) \mathbf{F}{\mathbf{a}} (\mathbf{b}) (\mathbf{a}) (\mathbf{b}) (\mathbf{b}) $ longstanding relationship with a prisoner or detainee is to be determined by the Director.
+- Inspector without those letters being opened by prison staff; - (m) the right to send and receive other letters uncensored by prison staff; - (n) the right to advise next of kin, or a person with whom the prisoner or detainee has had a longstanding relationship, of imprisonment as soon as possible after the prisoner or detainee is admitted to prison; - (o) the right to have access to legal advice or to apply for legal aid; - (p) the right to be provided with information about the rules and conditions which will govern the prisoner's or detainee's behaviour in custody. - (2) Despite subsection (1)(m), if the Director reasonably believes that any letter sent or received by a prisoner or detainee is a threat to prison security or may be of a threatening or harassing nature, the Director may - (a) if the belief concerns the whole letter, stop the letter from being sent or received by the prisoner; or - (b) if the belief concerns only part of the letter, cause the relevant part of the letter to be censored. - (3) For the purposes of subsection (1)(n), the question of whether a person has had a longstanding relationship with a prisoner or detainee is to be determined by the Director.